jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 The previous gif illustrates this problem.
 If you can view the same buffer across all tabs, how is this like a normal tab in most other editors?

-If you try to foce a single tab to point to a single buffer, that is just futile.
+If you try to force a single tab to point to a single buffer, that is just futile.
 Vim just wasn't meant to work like this.

 ## The Buffer Solution